Log-in/Sign-up

 Who should apply:

-A typical student who meets the requirements above should have about 12 hours per week to devote to the course.
-(Some may require a bit less and some a bit more.)
+A typical student requires about 12 hours per week to devote to this course.

 How to apply: